 Step 3.
 Specify Target Server

-At this step of the wizard, specify credentials to access the target Oracle server.
+At this step of the wizard, specify connection settings required to access the target Oracle server.
+The set of connection settings depends on the OS type of the target server: Windows or Linux.

 Windows-Based Oracle Server